skip to Main Content

 Modifying Child Custody and Parenting Time

-A change in circumstances must also occur for a Michigan court to modify child custody.
+A change in circumstances must also occur for a Michigan court to modify child custody order.
 While a financial change in circumstances may not necessitate a modification of child custody or parenting time, a relocation or change in work hours certainly can be a reason for a parent to request that the court modify child custody.
 Parenting time and child custody orders may only be modified upon “proper cause shown” or a showing of “a change in circumstances.”

 Contact a Michigan Family Law Attorney for Assistance